 The displaced endometrial patches act like the normal endometrial tissue lining inside the uterus, growing with estrogen stimulation and bleeding during menstruation, but without any outlet of leaving the body.
-This may causes inflammation, adhesions (fibrous scar tissue) and leads to pain, swelling and sometimes damage to the fallopian tubes or ovaries, causing fertility problems.
+This may causes inflammation, adhesions (fibrous scar tissue) and leads to pain, swelling and sometimes damage to the fallopian tubes or ovaries, causing problems like fertility acupuncture Melbourne.

 The causes of endometriosis are not fully known, but there are several theories: